Last Updated on 14 January 2026 by Cycloscope

 Kep is 20km east of Kampot, on the coast, very close to the Vietnamese border.

-For hints about traveling in Cambodia, see our guide to travel Cambodia on a budget
+For hints about traveling in Cambodia, see our guide to traveling to Cambodia on a budget